aaguayoo/python-init-projects/NAMING.md

     - All-uppercase.
     - Underscores can be used if it improves readability.
+      - Examples:
+        - AUDIO_FILE_PATH: str = "/path/to/file.wav"
+        - TEMPERATURE: float = 0.5
+        - SPEED_LIGHT: float = 300000

-- Bitbucket/Git branch names:
+## Bitbucket/Git branch names:

 - Code flow branches
-        - Development: `dev`
+    - Development: `dev/develop`
     - QA/Test: `test`
     - Staging: `staging` (Optional)
     - Master: `master`

     Following this convention for the code flow branches, the desired code flow that any change should follow (except for hotfix) is: `temp_branch > dev > test > staging > master`

 - Temporary branches (using Bitbucket convention)

     The name of a temporary branch should have the following basic structure:
     `category/user/reference/description`

     - Category:
         - Feature: `feature/` -> Adding, refactoring or removing a feature
         - Bug fix: `bugfix/` -> Fixing a bug
         - Hot fix: `hotfix/` -> Changing code with a temporary solution directly to `master` (use only in case of emergency).
         - Experimental: `test/` -> Any new feature or idea that is not part of a release or sprint
         - Build: `build/` -> A branch specifically for creating specific build artifacts or for doing code coverage runs.
         - Release: `release/` -> A branch for tagging a specific release version.
         - Documentation: `docs/` -> A branch for documentation.

     - User:
         After the category, there should be a `/` followed by the initials of the user that created the branch.

     - Reference:
      After the user initiales, there should be a `/` followed by an optional reference of the Jira's issue/ticket you are working on.
 If there's no reference, just ignore it.

     - Description:
         After the reference, there should be another `/` followed by a description which sums up the purpose of this specific branch.
 This description should be short and "kebab-cased".

     Example:
     ```bash
-        $ git checkout -b "feature/aao/EAIFMX-13446/extract-text-images
+    $ git checkout -b "feature/aao/EAIFMX-13446/extract-text-images"
     ```
     or:
     ```bash
     $ git checkout -b "feature/aao/implement-ocr"
     ```